Notifications

 • Message Template - The Slack notification template.
 The variable %%CONTENT%% displays the notification content.

-Telegram stream
+Telegram Stream

 Telegram notification stream is based on the bot mechanism.
 Telegram bots are a key feature of the popular messaging app Telegram.
 These bots are automated programs that can perform various tasks and interact with users on the Telegram platform.